Saturday, March 18, 2017

 Bobby Darin, among the few to sing swingin' Rat Pack-Tony Bennett-Mel Tormé style standards, then shift gears, whip out an acoustic guitar and sing gospel and folk numbers (at one point, Bobby's accompanist was none other than guitarist Roger McGuinn, soon to form The Byrds and rule the L.A. rock scene), is a favorite here at Way Too Damn Lazy Too Write A Blog.

-Bobby epitomized the concept of "all-around entertainer", as did his friend Sammy Davis Jr. Although character acting was not Darin's primary focus - delivering a show-stopping musical mix with a touch of comedy and celebrity impersonations for SRO audiences was - but he has his moments as a supporting player in several movies.
-Most notably, Bobby co-stars in Hell Is For Heroes with none other than macho screen icon (and big time jazz enthusiast) Steve McQueen.
+Bobby epitomized the concept of "all-around entertainer", as did his friend Sammy Davis Jr. Although character acting was not Darin's primary focus - delivering a show-stopping musical mix with a touch of comedy and celebrity impersonations for SRO audiences was - he has his moments as a supporting player in several movies.
+Most notably, Bobby co-stars in Don Siegel's Hell Is For Heroes with none other than daredevil screen icon (and big time jazz enthusiast) Steve McQueen.

 For decades the Doris Day - Rock Hudson comedies were met with snickers and snark by the hipper than thou.
 Seen 50 years after packing the movie palaces and neighborhood theaters, surprise - these light romantic comedies strike this writer as surprisingly fun, nicely done and entertaining, to no small degree because of the deft work of the two stars and, in key supporting roles, Comic Character Actor Hall Of Fame first ballot selection Tony Randall.
+Day's films with James Garner are also delightful.
 It should not be a surprise, given Day's abilities as an entertainer and how Hudson co-starred with heavy hitters James Dean and Elizabeth Taylor in Giant without getting overpowered or defined as a pretty boy lightweight.

 Formulaic?
 Sure.
 Hollywood entertainment?
 Of course.
 That said, seeing how skillfully the cast handles the character relationships and farcical situations, the reaction is, "damn, they're good!"

 Essential to Day's success as a star of movie musicals is her ability to not just belt out those songs but get into character.
-In Calamity Jane, she is not a singer-movie star cast in a role but essentially portraying herself.
-The key to the movie is that one believes she IS Calamity Jane.
+In Calamity Jane, she is not a singer-movie star cast in a role but essentially portraying herself; one believes she IS Calamity Jane and that's the key to the movie's success.

 Further demonstrating versatility: Miss Day's role as Ruth Etting - and co-starring with the great James Cagney - in the biopic Love Me Or Leave Me.